Skip to content

 The Lion's Inner Sanctuary: Why the Dharmic Path is the Only Path for a True Leader

-1. The Illusion of the 'Crooked Path' vs. The Gravity of Dharma
+1. The Illusion of the 'Expedient Path' vs. The Gravity of Dharma

 The 'atleast' mindset — where 'right and wrong' are merely tools manipulated for an immediate vote of approval.
-A strategy that is skin deep and ultimately hollow.
+A strategy that is skin deep and ultimately empty.

 The Dharmic Colorful Thinker